Tucson to Tombstone Day Trip: Route, O.K. Corral & Tips

 Wyatt Earp Landmarks Tour

-• Contemplative stop at Boothill Graveyard
+• A contemplative stop at Boothill Graveyard

-• Restored saloon interiors with exhibits
+• Historic storefronts and restored saloon interiors with exhibits

 Tombstone Courthouse State Historic Park

-Main Street: Saloons, Shops, and Photo Ops
+Allen Street: Saloons, Shops, and Photo Ops

 • Photograph ornate false fronts at golden hour

-• Pop into century-old saloons for atmosphere
+• Pop into historic saloons for atmosphere

 • Hunt for locally made keepsakes